spacebanana420/texts/guides/wayland2025.md

 Wayfire works the best with Xfce components compared to the other compositors I tried and the experience overall is pleasant when it comes to integrating all these components together.

-Fonts, images, MPV output, etc are slightly blurrier than Labwc and Hyprland and it does feel as if I suddenly had vision loss.
-It's unpleasant and makes me require that I use a higher display scale (1.7x) rather than the 1.6x I used in Hyprland.
-The moment I go back to x11 everything is suddenly notably sharper and that's a shame really.

 Configuration is very good and decently extensive, I took a liking to merely setting up Wayfire.

 Strangely enough, some GTK applications apply the GTK theme on the title bar, while other applications use Wayfire's theme.

 # Wayland-specific issues

+Fonts, images, MPV output, etc are blurrier than x11.
+How blurrier they are varies from slight to feeling as if I suddenly had vision loss.

 Like mentioned multiple times above, in Wayland fonts are blurrier at least when you use fractional scaling, and it can be very annoying to use a Wayland desktop for this reason alone.
 At first it also seemed that taking screenshots in Wayland also results in blurrier images (tested with Grim) but when viewing the same images on x11 they seem to be just fine, so it's probably a problem with GIMP and ristretto on Wayland.